Bycatch: Conservation engineering of trawl nets

-One solution that Norway came up with to reduce bycatch is to adopt a 'no discards' policy.
-This means that the fishermen must keep everything they catch.
-This policy has helped to "encourage bycatch research", which, in turn has helped "encourage behavioral changes in fishers" and "reduce the waste of life" as well.

 Seabirds

 Seabirds get entangled in longlines by flocking around vessels, this eventually leads to drowning because they try to catch baits on the hooks.
 Fisheries had been using "streamer lines" as a cost effective solution to mitigate this type of bycatch, and it has dramatically reduced seabird mortality.
 These streamer lines have bright colors and are made of polyester rope, they are positioned alongside the longlines on both sides.
 Their bright colors and constantly flapping of water frightens the seabirds and they fly away before reaching the baited hooks.
 A successful example would be the use of streamer lines in Alaskan groundfish longline fisheries, as the deaths of seabirds declined by about 70% after the deployment of these lines.

-Alternative to discarding
+Retention

 Some fisheries retain bycatch, rather than throwing the fish back into the ocean.

+Commercialization of bycatch

-Sometimes bycatch is sorted and sold as food, especially in Asia, Africa and Latin America, where cost of labour is cheaper.
+Sometimes bycatch is sorted and sold as food, especially in Asia, Africa and Latin America, where labour is cheaper.
 Bycatch can also be sold in frozen bags as "assorted seafood" or "seafood medley" at cheaper prices.
 Bycatch can be converted into fish hydrolysate (ground up fish carcasses) for use as a soil amendment in organic agriculture or it can be used as an ingredient in fish meal.
 In Southeast Asia bycatch is sometimes used as a raw material for fish sauce production.
 Bycatch is also commonly de-boned, de-shelled, ground and blended into fish paste or moulded into fish cakes (surimi) and sold either fresh (for domestic use) or frozen (for export).
 This is commonly the case in Asia or by Asian fisheries.
 Sometimes bycatch is sold to fish farms to feed farmed fish, especially in Asia.